astridyz/Aura/README.md

 # Aura Logger
-Aura is a lightweight package to help in Logging.
+Aura is a lightweight module to help in Logging.
 Being developed by myself.

 ## Info